Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: RMNFR2 - Category: Inputs - Parameter/Variable Naming

-A module **SHOULD** use the following standard inputs:
+A module **MUST** use the following standard inputs:

 - `name` (no default)
-- `location` (use Resource Group location, if resource supports Resource Groups, otherwise no default)
+- `location` (if supported by the resource and not a global resource, then use Resource Group location, if resource supports Resource Groups, otherwise no default)

 <br>